Looking for a contemporary or modern bathroom splashback to make your property stand out in Melbourne’s ultra-competitive luxury home market?

 So, contact us if you think a glass bathroom splashback may work in your next project.
 We’ll be happy to discuss the options with you.

 Looking for more ways to incorporate glass in your new home or renovation job?
-Our eBook, “The luxury home: Latest tips to great frameless glass,” offers the latest in glass trends.
+Our eBook, “Everything You Need To Know About Glass Splashbacks [82 Pages].“

 Download the free eBook now and learn how to prolong the lifespan of your glass products, reduce aftercare and cleaning, and much more.